-In the second year of the M.Phil., examination of the selected option is again by a pair of 5,000-word pre-set essays.
+In the second year of the MPhil, examination of your selected module is again by a pair of 5,000-word pre-set essays.
+Candidates who were assessed in a subject from Schedule C or D in the Qualifying Examination (year 1) may not normally select another subject from the same schedule in their second year.
 The main element of the second year examination is the 25,000-word thesis.